Cohomological Finiteness Conditions in Bredon Cohomology: Abstract

 \section{Abstract}

-We show that soluble groups $G$ of type Bredon-$\FP_{\infty}$ with respect to the family of all virtually cyclic subgroups of $G$ are always virtually cyclic.
-In such a group centralizers of elements are of type $\FP_{\infty}$.
-We show that this implies the group is polycyclic.
-Another important ingredient of the proof is that a polycyclic-by-finite group with finitely many conjugacy classes of maximal virtually cyclic subgroups is virtually cyclic.
+We show that any soluble group $G$ of type Bredon-$\FP_{\infty}$ with respect to the family of all virtually cyclic subgroups such that centralizers of infinite order elements are of type $\FP_{\infty}$ must be virtually cyclic.
+To prove this, we first reduce the problem to the case of polycyclic groups and then we show that a polycyclic-by-finite group with finitely many conjugacy classes of maximal virtually cyclic subgroups is virtually cyclic.
 Finally we discuss refinements of this result: we only impose the property Bredon-$\FP_n$ for some $n \leq 3$ and restrict to abelian-by-nilpotent, abelian-by-polycyclic or (nilpotent of class 2)-by-abelian groups.